 NOTE: The original version of this post listed 14 of my most-used travel apps.
 It has been updated in June 2019 to add some new favourites and remove some discontinued links.

 FLIO is an awesome airport app which tells you everything you need to know about the facilities and resources inside the airport you're traveling through.
-The app allows you to see a schedule of arriving and departing flights, a list of dining options (some with discount coupons in the app), local weather, transportation options, and much more.
+The app allows you to see a schedule of arriving and departing flights, a list of dining options, local weather, transportation options, and much more.

-This is another great airport app.
-If you have to spend an extended period of time in an airport, this free app lets you see a list of lounges with their locations, prices, and amenities.
+LoungeBuddy changed the way I feel about waiting for a flight.
+If you have to spend an extended period of time in an airport, you can use this free app to see a list of lounges with their locations, prices, and amenities.
 At the bottom of each page are reviews from other travelers, which can help you decide whether or not the lounge is worth the entry fee.